cirquit/presto/REPRODUCIBILITY.md

 ### Step 6 - Compare results

 The entire paper topic is to profile your individual hardware bottlenecks, so your results mights differ a lot in absolute numbers.
+Also, we ran every experiment 5 times to amortize slight outliers due to hardware effects, but would take a lot more time to reproduce, so we setup our scripts to run once.

 However, the relative differences should be similar to our results:
 * Figure 6